Theology-Commentary Note---About

 Son of God, Jesus Christ.

-they believed in fictitious religious beings such as Zeus, Apollos
+fictitious religious beings such as Zeus, Apollos and

 Romans, and many other heathen societies believed in many “multiples of gods.”